assetinfo/jquery.gridSplit/README.md

 ```
 ## Demo

-We only have the one example but its fairly comprehensive. [github.io](https://assetinfo.github.io/jquery.gridSplit) and [jsfiddle](http://jsfiddle.net/graydixon/bupjuntd/), for more details check our documentation or unit-test.
+We only have the one example but its fairly comprehensive, see [github.io](https://assetinfo.github.io/jquery.gridSplit) or [jsfiddle](http://jsfiddle.net/graydixon/bupjuntd/), for more details check our documentation or unit-test.

 ## Generated Documentation